nnizhang/VST/README.md

 1. Pytorch 1.6.0
 2. Torchvison 0.7.0

-## RGB VST for RGB salient object detection
+## RGB VST for RGB Salient Object Detection
 ### Data Preparation
+#### Train Set
-We use the training set of [DUTS](http://saliencydetection.net/duts/) to train our VST.
+We use the training set of [DUTS](http://saliencydetection.net/duts/) to train our VST for RGB SOD.
 Besides, we follow [Egnet](https://github.com/JXingZhao/EGNet) to generate contour maps of DUTS trainset for training.
-You can directly download the generated contour maps (DUTS-TR-Contour) from [[baidu pan](https://pan.baidu.com/s/17OnUi09YuOOq23xNrdYCLQ) fetch code: ow76 | [Google drive]()] and put it into Data directory.
+You can directly download the generated contour maps (DUTS-TR-Contour) from [[baidu pan](https://pan.baidu.com/s/17OnUi09YuOOq23xNrdYCLQ) fetch code: ow76 | [Google drive](https://drive.google.com/file/d/1NizY8WZSz-5i5KV7bATODi76fovrLuVf/view?usp=sharing)] and put it into `Data` folder.

-Your `Data` directory should look like this:
+Your `Data` folder should look like this:

 ````
 -- Data